-- (18) To ensure the security of the information shared between asset recovery offices, all asset recovery offices should be able to directly access the use of the Secure Information Exchange Network Application (SIENA), managed by Europol in accordance with Regulation (EU) 2016/794 of the European Parliament and of the Council12., should be mandatory for The SIENA system or, where appropriate, other secure channels should be used for all communications among asset recovery offices under this Directive.
+- To ensure the security of the information shared between asset recovery offices, all asset recovery offices should be able to directly access the use of the Secure Information Exchange Network Application (SIENA), managed by Europol in accordance with Regulation (EU) 2016/794 of the European Parliament and of the Council9., should be mandatory for.
+The SIENA system or, where appropriate, other secure channels should be used for all communications among asset recovery offices under this Directive.
 It may be appropriate to use another secure channel for instance where the urgency of the request requires the temporary use of another communication channel or where the exchange of information requires the involvement of third countries or international organisations or there are objective reasons to believe that such involvement will be required at a later stage.
-The reference to the SIENA system is later replaced.
-Therefore, in order to be able to fulfil all the tasks assigned by this Directive, all asset recovery offices should be able to directly access SIENA. - (19) Freezing and confiscation under this Directive are autonomous concepts, which should not prevent Member States from implementing this Directive using instruments which, in accordance with national law, would be considered as sanctions or other types of measures.
+The reference to the SIENA system should be read as applying also to its successor, if the SIENA system is later replaced.
+Therefore, in order to be able to fulfil all the tasks assigned by this Directive, all asset recovery offices should be able to directly access SIENA. - (19) Freezing and confiscation under this Directive are autonomous concepts, which should not prevent Member States from implementing this Directive using instruments which, in accordance with national law, would be considered as sanctions or other types of measures. - Confiscation leads to the final deprivation of property.
+However, preservation of property can be a prerequisite to confiscation and is often essential for the effective enforcement of a confiscation order.
+Property is preserved by means of freezing.
+In order to prevent the dissipation of property before a freezing order can be issued, the competent authorities in the Member States, including asset recovery offices, should be empowered to take immediate action in order to secure such property until a freezing order has been issued.